-Community Development Services- The rates are based on hourly BLS wage job code 39-9021 and include ERE-32.7%, Program SupportS 27.8%, Training 8.6%, Transportation-49.1%, and a 3.6% elosure factor.
-G&A. The rate for Community Development Group (2-4) includes a service adjustment.
-The three tiered rates assume staff to elient-participant ratios: 1:1, 1:4, and 2:1.
+Community Development Services- The rates are based on hourly BLS wage job code 21-1093 and include ERE, Program Support, Training, Transportation, and G&A. The rate for Community Development Group includes a service adjustment.
+The three-tiered rates assume staff to participant ratios: 1:1.5, 1:3, and 2:1.

-Career Exploration - The rates are based on hourly BLS wage job code 39-9021 and include cost components ERE, Program Support, Training, Transportation, and G&A. The rate assumes staff to participant ratios of 1:6 for Large Group, 1:2 for Small Group, and 1:10 for Facility.
+Career Exploration - The rates are based on hourly BLS wage job code 39-9021 and include cost components ERE, Program Support, Training, Transportation, and G&A. The rate assumes staff to ratios of 1:6 for Large Group, 1:3 for Small Group, and 1:3 for Facility

-Market Rate Services (WYs 1-5)
+Market Rate Service (WYs 1-5)

-Assistive Technology and Services, Environmental Modifications, Employment Services Co-Worker Employment, -Live-In Caregiver Supports, Remote Support Services, Respite Care Camp, Support Broker, Transition Services, Transportation and Vehicle Modifications -Payments for market rate services are based on the specific needs of the participant and the piece of equipment, item or service, type of modifications, or service design and delivery method as documented in the PCP and associated Service Funding Plan as applicable.
-For needed services identified in the team planning process that do not lend themselves to an hourly rate (e.g., i.e. assistive technology, environmental modifications, etc.), the estimated actual cost, based on the identified need (e.g., i.e. a specific piece of equipment) or historical cost data, is included in the participant's PCP and service authorization budget.
-The applicable service definitions and limitations included in the waiverthis Waiver program application may provide any additional requirements for payment of these services.
+Assistive Technology and Services, Environmental Modifications, Employment Services Co-Worker Employment, Live-In Caregiver Supports, Remote Support Services, Respite Care Camp, Transition Services, Transportation and Vehicle Modifications - Payments for market rate services are based on the specific needs of the participant and the piece of equipment, item or service, type of modifications, or service design and delivery method as documented in the PCP Detailed Service authorization and PCIS2 as applicable.
+For needed services identified in the team planning process that do not lend themselves to an hourly rate (e.g., assistive technology, environmental modifications, etc.), the estimated actual cost, based on the identified need (e.g., a specific piece of equipment) or historical cost data, is included in the participant's PCP and service authorization budget.
+The applicable service definitions and limitations included in this Waiver program application may provide additional requirements for payment of these services.
 The DDA Regional Office fiscal staff review provider invoices to ensure costs for market rate services are authorized on an individual's PCP.
 The rate study established upper pay limits for these services, except for Assistive Technology.
 Assistive Technology includes various devices that are driven by market cost.
 Items that cost more than \$1,000 must be recommended by an independent evaluation of the participant's needs.
 All requests are reviewed and approved by the DDA Regional Offices.
-The payment limit and any other limiting parameters will be programmed into MMIS to avoid overpayment of these services.
-Employment Services Co-Worker Employment rate is limited to an upper -milestone payment limit of up to \$500 a month.
-The payment will only be made after DDA or FMS determines with evidence that the required activities have been completed as per DDA regulations and policy.
+The payment limit and any other limiting parameters will be programmed into MMIS and LTSSMaryland to avoid overpayment of these services.
+Employment Services Co-Worker Employment rate is limited to an upper payment limit.
+The payment will only be made after DDA or FMCS determines with evidence that the required activities have been completed as per DDA regulations and policy.

-Family Caregiver Training and Empowerment Services and Participant Education, Training and Advocacy Supports - These are new services based on similar services provided in Arizona's Raising Special Kids program. -These services do not lend themselves to an hourly rate but are based on the needs of the participant with costs constrained to an upper pay limit or meeting a milestone.
+Family Caregiver Training and Empowerment Services and Participant Education,

+Training and Advocacy Supports - These services are based on similar services provided in Arizona's Raising Special Kids program.
+These services do not lend themselves to an hourly rate but are based on the needs of the participant with costs constrained to an upper pay limit or meeting a milestone.